Appalachian State vs. Georgia State NCAA Football Odds, Plays and Insights | October 2, 2021

 - Appalachian State's games this year have gone over the total in two out of four opportunities (50%).

-- When Appalachian State churns out more than 414.5 yards, the team is 1-2 against the spread and 3-0 overall.
+- In games that Appalachian State picks up more than 414.5 yards, the team is 1-2 against the spread and 3-0 overall.

-- The Mountaineers have turned the ball over five times this season, two more turnovers than the Panthers have forced (3).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.